[PREV - ADVENTURE] [TOP]

 "moe" it's related to "budding":

-it at least originally meant
+it at least originally referred

-appeal to a lolita-complex.
+to a lolita-complex.

 Since then I think it's